koolkion/stamplay-ebayclassifieds/README.md

 ##### Email

-This component doesn’t need any setup, couldn’t be easier than that ;)
+This component doesn't need any setup and it's by default in the application, couldn't be easier than that ;)

 -----------------------